 When you see cats depicted in ancient Egyptian art, you're looking at the more-or-less direct-line ancestor of the Egyptian mau.
-Cats with a noble heritage and an appearance that's reminiscent of its ancient, feral past, the Egyptian mau is the only naturally occurring breed of spotted domestic cat recognized by the Cat Fanciers Association (CFA).
+As cats with a noble heritage and an appearance that's reminiscent of an ancient past, the Egyptian mau is the only naturally occurring breed of spotted domestic cat recognized by the Cat Fanciers Association (CFA).

-Striking to look at and as beautiful as it is rare, the Egyptian mau is a breed that stirs the imagination with its shiny, spotted coat and gorgeous, gooseberry green eyes.
+Striking to look at and as beautiful as she is rare, the Egyptian mau is a breed that stirs the imagination with her shiny, spotted coat and gorgeous, gooseberry green eyes.

-Much like the ocicat, the Egyptian mau is noteworthy for its spotted coat.
+Much like the ocicat, the Egyptian mau is noteworthy for her spotted coat.
 Unlike the ocicat, however, the mau wasn't created by a breeder.
-Instead, the Egyptian mau came about its spots naturally.
+Instead, the Egyptian mau came about her spots naturally.

 These long, lean, muscular cats have a true athlete's build.
 Their hind legs are slightly longer than their front legs, giving them the appearance of standing on tiptoes when they're standing straight up.
 Those long hind legs, coupled with an additional flap of skin that runs from their flank to their back knees, make them incredible jumpers and the fastest of the domestic cat breeds.

 The Egyptian mau is a regal, intelligent cat.
-They are very loyal to their people, often choosing to bond most strongly with one particular person, but being affectionate and loving with everyone in their family unit.
-They can be a little standoffish to strangers at first, but will usually warm up quickly.
+They are very loyal to their people and often bond most strongly with one particular person, but are affectionate and loving with everyone in their family unit, says Sandra Woodley, chairwoman of The Egyptian Mau Club.
+She says they can be a little standoffish to strangers at first, but will usually warm up quickly.

-They enjoy being above the action, surveying things from height.
-So if they aren't provided with a high cat perch somewhere, they're likely to make their own on top of a refrigerator or bookshelf.
+Egyptian maus enjoy being above the action, surveying things from height.
+So if they aren't provided with a high cat perch like a cat tree, shelf, or hammock, they're likely to make their own on top of a refrigerator or bookshelf.

-The crossbreeding done with the Egyptian mau since the 1950s has done a great job of pushing most common cat ailments to the background.
-While still prone to things like patellar luxation or periodontal disease as they age, none of them are high-percentage concerns for this breed.
+The crossbreeding done with the Egyptian mau since the 20th century has done a great job of pushing most common cat ailments to the background, according to the CFA.
+While still prone to conditions like patellar luxation or periodontal disease as they age, none of them are high-percentage concerns for this breed.

-Genetic analysis points to the mau being a long-standing Egyptian breed.
-Much of the ancient Egyptian artwork featuring spotted cats is thought to portray ancestors of today's Egyptian mau.
+The mau is a long-standing Egyptian breed.
+Much of the ancient Egyptian artwork featuring spotted cats is thought to portray ancestors of today's Egyptian mau, according to The Egyptian Mau Club.
 While it's impossible to pinpoint where the Egyptian mau came from—theories postulate everywhere from the Nile basin to western Europe—there's no denying that cats strongly resembling the mau have been depicted in art for at least 3,000 years.

 The cat first came to more widespread attention when exiled Russian princess Nathalie Troubetskoy brought three Egyptian maus with her, first to Italy, then to New York City in 1956.
-From there, the breed's international reputation grew steadily and Egyptian maus were carefully outcrossed with Maine coons and Abyssinians to help the breed with temperament issues and to bolster their overall health and hardiness.
+From there, the breed's international reputation grew steadily.